Burj Al Arab: Features

+Inside the building, the atrium is 180 m tall.

 Given the height of the building, the Burj Al Arab is the world's fifth tallest hotel after Gevora Hotel, JW Marriott Marquis Dubai, Four Seasons Place Kuala Lumpur and Rose and Rayhaan by Rotana.
-But where buildings with mixed use were stripped off the list, the Burj Al Arab would be the world's third tallest hotel.
-The structure of the Rose Rayhaan, also in Dubai, is 333 m tall, 12 m taller than the Burj Al Arab, which is 321 m tall.
+But if buildings with mixed use were stripped off the list, the Burj Al Arab would be the world's third tallest hotel.
+The structure of the Rose Rayhaan, also in Dubai, is 333 m tall, 12 m taller than the Burj Al Arab, which is 321 m tall.The Burj Al Arab's helipad, located 210 meters above ground, has been the site of several high-profile events, including a tennis match between Roger Federer and Andre Agassi, and stunts by Red Bull athletes.

 Rooms and suites

 The hotel is managed by the Jumeirah Group.
 The hotel has 199 exclusive suites each allocated eight dedicated staff members and a 24-hour butler service.
 The smallest suite occupies an area of 169 m2, the largest covers 780 m2.

-Suites feature design details that juxtapose east and west.
-White columns show great influence.
-Bathrooms are accented by mosaic tile patterns.

 The Royal Suite, billed at US$24,000 per night, is listed at number 12 on World's 15 most expensive hotel suites compiled by CNN Go in 2012.

 The Burj Al Arab is very popular with the Chinese market, which made up 25 percent of all bookings at the hotel in 2011 and 2012.

-Services

-The hotel provides many services including shuttle service with a variety of luxury vehicles like Rolls-Royce and Lamborghini.
-The hotel has golf carts that assists guests to and from the beach.
-The carts also carry the guests throughout the Jumeirah beach consisting of Jumeirah Beach Hotel, Jumeirah Al Naseem, Jumeirah Al Qasr and Jumeirah Souk Madinat.

-The hotel also hosts many events in the ballroom called Al Falak managed by the Burj Al Arab event team.
-The events are high-end and employees more than 50-70 staff per event according to the size of the event.
-There is also an open event space called the Marina Garden where the team organises award functions, weddings, cocktail reception and many more.

-The hotel has a helicopter service with a helipad on the magnificent structure of the building.
-Many events like Art Maze are held up on the helipad.